 No equipment required, but access to home computer beneficial

-Level 3 Diploma - Extended Diploma in Music Production UAL
+UAL Level 3 Extended Diploma in Music Performance and Production

 Higher Education study